PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 # VI.
 Pragmatic Mobile Architecture

 I drawn a concise representation of the architecture I use in all my mobile jobs and missions.
 Don't ignore the text in it, it's not decorative but really part of the architecture.
+Else it's just totally similar to UseCase/Interactor architectures (except for the naming).

 ![Mobile Archi.drawio.png](/images/pragmatic-mobile-architecture/archi.png)